Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 # 1. Introduction

-Recently, human computer interaction is another discipline gaining a major attention from both users and data analyst experts.
-Interacting with various data formats requires not only an appropriate analysis technique but also choosing the right tool plays a vital role to obtain the desired insights.
+Human computer interaction is a discipline recently gaining major attention from both users and data analyst experts.
+Interacting with various data formats requires not only appropriate analysis technique but choosing the right tool plays a vital role to obtain the desired insights as well.
 In this tutorial you will learn how to analyze data with [Tableau](http://tableau.com/) a leading Business Intelligence tool.
 Tableau is one of the fastest growing data visualization tool in the Business Intelligence industry.
-We choose tableau because it is perfect tool to create user friendly visualizations, to perform in-depth analysis for disparate data sources and manage and customize visualizations to answer user queries.
+We choose tableau because it is perfect tool to create user friendly visualizations, to perform in-depth analysis for disparate data sources, manage and customize visualizations as required.

 # 2. What is Data Visualization?

 Data visualization is the representation of data using visual elements such as such as charts, graphs, and maps.
 Visualizations simplify the way data is presented to the end users.
-More importantly, in today's increasingly data driven world, data visualization enables decision-makers of any enterprise to look into analytical reports and understand concepts quickly which might be difficult to grasp otherwise.
+More importantly, in today's increasingly data driven world, data visualization enables decision-makers of any enterprise to look at analytical reports and understand concepts quickly which otherwise might be difficult to grasp.

 ## Why is data visualization important?

-Competition is tough in the current business landscape and challenging businesses with constant change which includes the need for information representation.
-It’s hard to think of a professional industry that doesn’t benefit from making data more understandable.
+Competition is tough in the current business landscape and challenging businesses to change constantly which includes the need for information representation.
+It is hard to think of any industry that does not benefit from extracting more information out of their data.
-A visual summary of information simplifies the identification of patterns and trends in sharp contrast to looking through thousands of rows spread over a spreadsheet or csv file.
-It's the way the human brain works.
+A visual summary of information simplifies the identification of patterns and trends very much in contrast to looking through thousands of rows spread over a spreadsheet or csv file.
 Since the purpose of data analysis is to gain insights, data is much more valuable when it is visualized.
  - Visualization helps people to understand things clearly and have a better insight in a topic
  - Data visualization helps us to identify relationships and patterns within data
  - Data of large volumes can also be interpreted easily and quickly